2008 United States Senate election in New Jersey

 The 2008 United States Senate election in New Jersey was held on November 4, 2008.
 Incumbent Democratic U.S. Senator Frank Lautenberg won re-election to a fifth, non-consecutive term, defeating former Republican congressman Dick Zimmer, who was also the nominee for this seat in 1996.
+This is the most recent U.S. Senate race in New Jersey where both major candidates have since died.

 Background

 In November 2006, Senator Lautenberg had the lowest approval rating of any Democratic incumbent running for re-election in 2008 (with 39% of respondents approving and 45% disapproving), with his approval improving only slightly to 42% as of September 2007.
 In September 2007, his approval had improved slightly to 42%, but 46% of respondents in the same survey believed that Lautenberg did not deserve re-election (against 36% who believed he did) and 54% believed that he was too old to effectively serve another six-year term in the Senate.

 However, the prevailing political climate at the time of the election was also a major factor.
 Voter anger was directed against the Republican Party, and many Democrats once considered vulnerable managed to hold on.